Kiril Peychinovich: Legacy

-In 1934, the village of Burumli in Ruse Province, Bulgaria, was renamed Peychinovo in his honour.
-Peychinovich is considered as part of the Bulgarian National Awakening.
-He is considered an ethnic Macedonian and a founder of modern Macedonian literature in North Macedonia.
+In 1934, the village of Burumli in Byala Municipality, Ruse Province, Bulgaria, was renamed Peychinovo in the writer's honour.
+Peychinovich is considered as one of the early figures of the Bulgarian National Awakening.
+In North Macedonia, he is considered an ethnic Macedonian and a founder of modern Macedonian literature.
+Bulgarian critics consider such statements to be a falsification of Peychinovich's lifework, noting that claims that he was one of the first Macedonian authors to print books in vernacular Macedonian directly contradict Peychinovich's own words that he was writing in the vernacular and non-literary Bulgarian language of Lower Moesia.
 In Serbia, he is considered as a Serbian cleric and writer.

 Peychinovich's remains were reburied four times.
+His original tombstone was hidden from the Serbian army during the First Balkan War and then returned after the war, until it was replaced with one in Macedonian in 1967 and moved to the memorial room in Lešok Monastery.
 His grave was partially damaged during the armed conflict in 2001 but it was renewed.
-The original tombstone is kept in his memorial room in Lešok Monastery.
 In October 2022, he was canonised by the Macedonian Orthodox Church as a saint under the name Kiril Lešočki, setting 25 March as the day of celebration.
+In response, Bulgarian historian Plamen Pavlov referred to his canonisation as a Macedonian saint as deeply disrespectful of Peychinovich's real life and work and bordering on blasphemy, given that Thou shalt not lie and Thou shalt not steal are among the core tenets of Christianity.